marunpeng93/tas/README.md

 Tas makes the code structure clear, turning async code to sync, reducing the levels, avoiding callback hell / callback pyramid, is better than Promise, and can be used in [Node.js](https://nodejs.org) and in browsers.

 The tasks written by Tas do not need to use Promise / resolve / reject, generator / yield, async / await, so Tas is easier to use than Promise.
-And, also Tas is faster than Promise and promise libraries (<a href="#why">Why</a>).
+Tas is faster than native Promise and co, as faster as bluebird ([Benchmark](https://raw.githubusercontent.com/tasjs/tas/master/benchmark/readme.md)).

-Tas is a lightweight JavaScript logic framework (only 4KB gzipped), with no dependency.
+Tas is a lightweight JavaScript logic framework (only 3KB gzipped), with no dependency.
 Tas is the abbreviation of "tasks".